freerange/pair-programming-presentation/presentation.md

 ---

-## Exhaustion / fatigue
+## I find it tiring to pair

 * Take regular breaks

 ^
 - Pairing is tiring!
-We're not actually too good at this but are very aware that we should be taking more breaks.
-Something on the C2 Wiki mentions experienced pairs taking breaks _at least_ every 45 minutes.
+- Taking regular breaks can help keep you fresh.
+Aiming to take a break every 45 minutes sounds entirely reasonable to us.

 ---

-## Difficult to articulate thought processes
+## I find it difficult to articulate my thought processes

 * Sketching on a whiteboard / piece of paper
 * Pseudo code